matomo-org/developer-documentation/docs/core-team-workflow.md

 ### Comment on existing tickets

-If you find a new feature request very exciting or important, or if you experience a particular bug, the best way to be heard by the Piwik team is to comment on the ticket.
+If you find a new feature request very exciting or important, or if you're experiencing a particular bug, the best way to be heard by the Piwik team is to comment on the ticket.
 This will help us schedule with higher priority the features that are most often requested and commented on.

 ### Submitting a bug report